-Torre Levante were promoted to the third tier Segunda Regional de la Comunidad Valenciana in 1982-83, before progressing to Primera Regional in 1989-90 at their Campo Municipal Orriols home.
+Torre Levante were promoted to the third-tier Segunda Regional de la Comunidad Valenciana in 1982-83, before progressing to Primera Regional in 1989-90 at their Campo Municipal Orriols home.

-Another promotion arrived in 1994-95 as Torre collected the divisional title to rise to Regional Preferente de la Comunidad Valenciana; the top flight of regional football.
+Another promotion arrived in 1994-95 as Torre collected the divisional title to rise to Regional Preferente de la Comunidad Valenciana, the top flight of regional football.
 The side suffered relegation in 2000-01, before regaining their status in 2002-03 with a group league title.

 After a couple of low table finishes, Torre ended the 2015-16 and then 2016-17 campaigns in ninth position with Gerardo Reyes top scoring in the latter season.
+They improved to sixth position in the following campaign.
+However, Torre suffered a setback in 2018-19, as they were relegated to Grupo II of Preferente Valenciana under manager Cristian Castells.

 My visit